dcurrigan/sql-challenge/README.md

 To perform the queries below the database can be establised as follows:
 1. Create a new Database
 2. Create tables using table schemata in schema.sql
-3. Load data into tables from the data folder
+3. Importing csv files into tables from the data folder
+    **Note:** Due to the foreign keys described in the schema, the csv's should be imported in the folllowing order:  the csv files in the following order
-    **Note:** 1. departments.csv, 2. titles.csv, 3. employees.csv, 4. dept_emp.csv,  dept_manager.csv, salaries.csv
+              - 1. departments.csv, 2. titles.csv, 3. employees.csv, 4. dept_emp.csv,  5. dept_manager.csv, 6. salaries.csv
 5. Run queries from the 'Data Analysis.sql' file

 The 'Bonus' section of the homework can be loaded from the SQL-Analysis.ipynb notebook

-**NOTE:** This notebook requires the users **PostgreSQL username and password** to be loaded into the config.py file in order to load the engine
+**NOTE:** This notebook requires the users **PostgreSQL username and password** to be loaded into the **config.py** file in order to load the engine

 # Analysis